-- not null (do not allow null values)
+• not null (do not allow null values)

-- primary key <attribute> (as attribute constraint)

-primary key (<list of attributes>) (as table constraint)
+''' primary key <attribute> (as attribute constraint) primary key (tof attributes>) (as table constraint) '''

+'''

-- unique <attribute> (as attribute constraint) unique (<list of attributes>) (as table constraint)
+unique <attribute> (as attribute constraint)unique (tof attributes>) (as table constraint)

+'''

-- check <condition>
+- check < condition >

-If <condition> only refers to one attribute
+If < condition > only refers to one attribute

 → attribute constraint;

-if <condition> includes more than one attribute of the relation
+if < condition > includes more than one attribute of the relation

-→ table constraint:
+→ table constraint;

-<condition > must be a simple condition that does not contain queries or references to other relations!
+< condition > must be a simple condition that does not contain. - <condition> must be a simple condition that does not contain queries or references to other relations!